cankocagil/Cognitive-Computational-Modelling-for-Spatio-Temporal-fMRI-in-Ventral-Temporal-Cortex/README.md

 # CompNeuro-VOS

-This repo is placeholder for upcoming Computational Neuroscience project of Bilkent University.
+This repo is placeholder for upcoming Computational Neuroscience project of Bilkent University in 2020-2021.

 ###